 Community implies the harmony of hearts.
-If you can say that the Family is distinguished by the deep, inner community of the individual members, it means that to a very large extent this is because most of you have contributed your very best to the Family as a whole.
+And if you can say that the Family is marked by the deep, inner community of the individual members - to a very large extent this is because most of you have contributed your very best to the Family as a whole.
 I would like to ask each of you individually to admit honestly and humbly - or if you don't know, I will gladly tell you privately - what you have contributed of your heart's blood to the life of the Family.
 If you want to thank me for anything, it can only be for one thing - that I have tried to take up everything that was developing in you, to open up the way for you, and once it had come alive in the community to some extent, to proclaim it as a motto.
-So I could tell you who were the main leaders at that time in our Mission Movement.
-As the master builder I have also built up things individually, but when I knew that something sound was developing, I withdrew completely, because I knew it would grow without me.
+So I could tell you who were the main leaders at that time in our Mission Movement1.
+As the master builder I have also built up things on my own, but when I knew that something sound was developing, I withdrew completely, because I knew it would grow on its own.